SharjeelSafdar/project3-shoe-store-with-react-router/README.md

 The following are some of the features of the app:
 - Displays some of the products on the home page in a randomized manner
 - Displays shoes in three categories: men, women and kids
-- Dynamically creating pages for men, women and kids categories
+- Dynamically creates pages for men, women and kids categories
-- Dynamically creating page for displaying details of a single product
+- Dynamically creates page for displaying details of a single product
+- Renders PageNotFound component if the URL or product is not found.

 ### Learning Outcomes
 The following are some of the learning outcomes of this project: